GlobalFinPrint/global_finprint/docs/data_entry_workflow.rst

 *Test site [share location]*
     1. while it may not look that way to begin with, it is necessary to login to get complete functionality (security is still a work in progress)
-        a. [share test login and password]
+        A. [share test login and password]
-        b. feedback means?
+        B. feedback means?
     2. test data [add explanation for test data]